Saint Hripsime Church: Later additions and renovations

 Catholicos Simeon I of Yerevan raised a new cross on its dome in 1765, and fortified the monastery in 1776 with a cob perimeter-wall, along with corner towers and an arched entrance built out of stone on the northern side.
 In 1790, Catholicos Ghukas Karnetsi added a rotunda-shaped belfry on the porch/narthex built by Pilipos in 1653.
 (Note: Some sources erroneously state that the belfry was built in 1880.
 An inscription by Catholicos Ghukas definitively dates it to 1790.)

 Photo by Ohannes Kurkdjian from the south-east c.
 1878.
 Shoghakat Church is on the far left at a distance.

-In 1894–95, under Catholicos Mkrtich Khrimian, a two-story residence for the monks was built inside the monastery walls, and the eastern and southern sections of the cob walls were replaced with stone walls.
-The church itself underwent considerable renovation in 1898.
+Under Catholicos Mkrtich Khrimian, the church underwent considerable renovation in 1898.
+Earlier, in 1894–95, a two-story residence for monks was built inside the monastery walls, and the eastern and southern sections of the cob walls were replaced with stone walls.

 Early Soviet period

 A February 1921 decree issued by Ashot Hovhannisian, Soviet Armenia's People's Commissar for Education, nationalized the church and placed it under the Cultural-Historical Institute, but it was returned to the Mother See in January 1922.
 In 1926, vardapet Khachik Dadyan, abbot of the monastery, undertook independent investigation in its grounds without government authorization leading to his expulsion and imprisonment.
 Dadyan had excavated around its foundations, causing significant damage by exposing them to rainwater and snow.
 Part of the facing stones collapsed in 1932.
 The church remained endangered for a decade until restoration works began in 1936.
 Its foundations were reinforced and its roof, dome, the monastery walls and buildings were restored and the surrounding area underwent beautification.
 The restoration was initiated by the architect Alexander Tamanian, and was supervised by the archeologist Karo Ghafadaryan.

 The church was (re)nationalized by the early 1930s and it, along with adjacent buildings, were transformed into a repository of antiquities called the Vagharshapat Archaeological Museum.
 After its restoration, the church itself was turned into a museum in 1936 housing diverse archaeological exhibits from the nearby Zvartnots Cathedral, including an Urartian inscription, (Note: An inscription of Rusa II discovered near Zvartnots.) jars from Karmir Blur, two Ionic capitals from the Garni Temple, frescoes from the demolished Sts.
 Peter and Paul Church in Yerevan, stone inscriptions and fragments, clay vessels, and photographs.
 The museum, also described as a lapidarium, operated for nearly a decade.
 The church and monastery were returned to the Mother See in the spring of 1945 after locum tenens Catholicos Gevorg Chorekchyan's April 1945 appeal to Joseph Stalin.
 Its collection of more than 110 items were transferred mostly to the History Museum of Armenia.
 Its living quarters were used by the accommodation department of the town council and the militsiya as late as 1951.